lucaskemper/portfolio-website/README.md

 ## 🔗 Resources
 - **Live Demo**: [lucaskemper.com](https://lucaskemper.com)

-## 📝 Note
+## 📝 Notes

-For obvious security considerations, implementation details are private.
-For collaboration inquiries, feel free to reach out.
+- For obvious security considerations, implementation details are private.
+- For collaboration inquiries, feel free to reach out.
-My crypto project is not stored on this server.
+- My crypto project is not stored on this server.
 ## 📜 License

 MIT © Lucas Kemper